Winter storm to hit U.S. northeast with up to two feet of snow

 The storm system, which was moving from west to east and was strengthened by arctic air from Canada, hit many parts of the Midwest on Friday, according to the National Weather Service.

-In Chicago, where some neighborhoods received 8 inches (20 cm) of snow, one third of flights were canceled at the city’s two main airports, said Mark Duell, vice president of operations for tracking firm FlightAware.
+In Chicago, where some neighborhoods received 8 inches (20 cm) of snow, a third of flights were canceled at the city’s two main airports, said Mark Duell, vice president of operations for tracking firm FlightAware.

+The partial government shutdown added to air travel woes.
+At Baltimore-Washington International Thurgood Marshall Airport, the Transportation Security Administration (TSA) announced it was closing a security checkpoint early due to excessive callouts by unpaid TSA employees.

+On Saturday, TSA reported that 7 percent of its employees were absent, with many unable to work due to “financial limitations.”

 The storm was expected to dump up to 2 feet (60 cm) of snow on the Northeast starting on Saturday evening, with snowfall likely to last until Monday in upstate New York and Maine, Otto said.